 "Our class was a bit unusual because it was one of the last classes with Second World War veterans.
 Those of us who came directly from high school or undergraduate degrees were the minority," said Mr. Koffman who was 22 at the time of graduation.
 "The experience was wonderful.
 I matured very quickly in those few years because I was spending most of my time with people who were 15 to 20 years older and had all these life experiences."

-Mr. Koffman was recognized with the Lifetime Achievement Award at the UBC Law Alumni Achievement Awards Dinner on April 27, 2011.
+Mr. Koffman was recognized with the Lifetime Achievement Award at the 2011 Alumni Association Achievement Awards on April 27, 2011.
 The award is given is given to an extraordinary individual who has set a high standard for volunteerism, philanthropy and/or professional accomplishment.
 Mr. Koffman certainly embodies that with his long list of accomplishments that go beyond the practice of law.
 He has served many prominent roles in the community, including vice-chair of the Jewish Appeal of British Columbia and Chairman of the Jewish Community Foundation of Greater Vancouver.

 "I'm just a simple old lawyer," said Mr. Koffman who felt humbled with this recent recognition from his alma mater.